The Neuroscience Behind Hypnotherapy

 For those interested in a deeper dive into the scientific literature - this systematic review published in the journal Brain Sciences goes into detailed functional brain changes associated with hypnotherapy.

-Most of our daily reactions aren’t logical - they’re learned.
-They’re rooted in earlier experiences, beliefs, and emotional imprints, most of which are stored in the subconscious.
+Most of our daily reactions aren’t logical, but rather they’re learned and rooted in earlier experiences, beliefs, and emotional imprints, most of which are stored in the subconscious.
 That’s why “thinking differently” often isn’t enough on its own.

 When you’re in a relaxed, receptive state, your brain is more capable of forming new neural pathways - meaning, you’re not just visualising change; you’re rehearsing it at a neurological level.
 Over time, those rehearsals become familiar.
 And what’s familiar starts to feel safe.
 That’s when transformation sticks.